tastyminerals/tasty-blog/_posts/2020-03-22-multidimensional_arrays_in_d.md

 ### Printing Slices

-Printing arrays and slices is straighforward in D. Use `writeln` with `foreach` loop.
+Printing arrays and slices is straightforward in D. Use `writeln` with `foreach` loop.

 ```d
 import std.stdio;